-Tickets, Lessons & Rentals: Go to the ticket booths first, located at the entrance of the ski resort.
+Tickets, Lessons & Rentals: Go to the ticket windows first, located in the main plaza of the lower building.
 If you are a new skier or snowboarder we recommend taking a lesson.
 You can purchase first time beginner packages (ages 7+) at the ticket window that include everything you need.
 Reservations are not accepted so we suggest arriving at least one hour before your lesson time, or earlier on holidays.

-Lessons for ages 3-7, please see refer to Child Ski Center pricing and information.
+Lessons for ages 3-7 need to be purchased at the Child Ski Center, please see refer to Child Ski Center for pricing and information.

-Equipment Rentals: Purchase rentals at the ticket window, take your receipt and follow the signs up to the Rental Shop.
+Equipment Rentals: You will pay for your rental equipment at the same ticket window you purchased your lift tickets, main plaza.
+Next, take your receipt and follow the signs up to the Rental Shop.
 Computers are located at the entrance of the rental shop where you enter your confirmation number and information into our database.
 Be honest on your weight so the professionals can set the bindings correctly for you.

 Lesson Time!: The lesson meeting area is located in back of the Skier Services Building.
 Look for the sign that coordinates with your lesson description, that is where you will meet your instructor.
 Make sure you are on time for your lesson.
 Remember skiing/boarding can be a challenging sport, hang with it and it will be a lot of fun!